top of page

 Grade 12, Senior Age 17-18 Japanese system: High School Grade 3

-*Grade 9, the Freshman class, is when America begins to record an official high school transcript.
+**Grade 9, the Freshman class, is when America begins to record an official high school transcript.
+Therefore, we start a transcript for our 9th graders.
 The transcript is helpful for college applications.
 In Japan, grade 9 is still considered Junior High, grade 3.

 2. English Language Requirement:

-Each student will be assessed to determine their language ability.
+Each student must be interviewed and take a reading and math test to determine their English language level and basic skills ability.
 Language assessment will include the following steps:

-1. Interview the child and at least one parent to determine the child's language ability and experiences.
+2. A school official will interview at least one parent in English or Japanese to determine the child's language ability and experiences.

-At least one parent/guardian must read the NLIS School handbook on our website and agree to follow and support all NLIS regulations, policies, and procedures.
+At least one parent or guardian must read the NLIS School handbook on our website and agree to follow and support all NLIS regulations, policies, and procedures.
 Children must also agree to follow the school regulations.

-Upon acceptance, parents are asked to sign and turn in several documents, including health records, permission to go to the public library, media permission, etc.
+Upon acceptance, parents must sign and submit several documents, including the contract, health records, permission to visit the public library, and a media release form.

 International School japan